David Peralta Preview, Player Props: Dodgers vs. Marlins

 - Peralta is batting .277 with 16 doubles, a triple, seven home runs and 15 walks.

-- In 7.1% of his games this year, he has homered, and 2.2% of his trips to the plate.
+- He has gone deep in 7.0% of his games this season, and 2.2% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.